NAPOLEON – Part Two: THE FAILMarch 12, 2014

 Sunday, the 18th of June, 1815.

 Napoleon was faced with two converging armies: the British and the Prussians.
 He decided to take them out one at a time.
 Napoleon ordered one of his Marshal’s, Emmanuel de Grouchy to intercept the Prussians while he dealt with Wellington.
 Unfortunately he delayed engaging the enemy because the ground was wet, so decided to take a nap.
 This would prove to be a fatal mistake.
 Before they knew it, Wellington’s army had arrived and all hell broke loose.
 Then the Prussians arrived unexpectedly from the right flank and plowed through.
-Their line had broken and the battle devolved into a free for all game of (lethal) paintball.
+Their line had broken and the battle devolved into a free-for-all.

 “Hougoumont and its wood sent up a broad flame through the dark masses of smoke that overhung the field; beneath this cloud the French were indistinctly visible.
 Here a waving mass of long red feathers could be seen; there, gleams as from a sheet of steel showed that the cuirassiers were moving; 400 cannon were belching forth fire and death on every side; the roaring and shouting were indistinguishably commixed—together they gave me an idea of a labouring volcano.” —Major Macready, Light Division, 30th British Regiment, Halkett’s brigade.